Established in the 1940s and incorporated in 1972, we are an active chapter that serves the greater Tampa Bay and Brandon areas and its suburbs.

 In order to encourage Audubon members to better experience the thrills and successes of nature photography, we will attempt to cover the following topics at each meeting:

-Continue photo sharing where each member is encouraged to bring a memory stick with between five and eight of their recent photo.
+• Continue photo sharing where each member is encouraged to bring a memory stick with between five and eight of their recent photos.
 In addition to sharing, each photo (birds or any other type of nature photo) can be critiqued and suggestions made for improvements.

 We will also continue to be open to the possibility of special photo field trips, workshops or contests.

-The Photo Club will be introducing themes to our monthly meetings in 2023.
-Each meeting will kick off with a brief 10-15 minute presentation on these themes, followed by our normal photo sharing time where club members can present their own photos.
+The Photo Club introduced themes to our monthly meetings in 2023.
+Each meeting kicks off with a brief 10-15 minute presentation on these themes, followed by our normal photo sharing time where club members can present their own photos.
 These themes support the club's goals to Inspire, Educate and Conserve.

 The theme for each month is as follows.
 Some months will be strictly focused on the theme (such as March's "Butterflies, Dragonflies and Snakes, Oh My!"), while other months will include more broad subjects (like "Florida Nature").